-RPM International Inc. is a $5.3 billion, multinational, NYSE-listed company with subsidiaries that manufacture and market high-performance coatings, sealants and specialty chemicals.
+RPM International Inc. is a $5.3 billion, multinational, NYSE-listed public company with subsidiaries that manufacture and market high-performance coatings, sealants and specialty chemicals.
 Its leading consumer brands include Rust-Oleum, DAP and Zinsser.
 Since its founding in 1947, RPM has long valued its strong base of individual retail investors who, in general, tend to be more loyal and less volatile traders compared to their institutional counterparts, in turn helping to stabilize stock pricing and provide balance to the shareholder mix.
-RPM charged its agency of record, Roop & Co., with enhancing investor relations with its retail investor base.
+RPM charged its agency of record, Roop & Co., with developing an investor relations campaign that would engage its retail investor base.

-In order to determine an approach that would resonate best with retail investors, Roop & Co. surveyed 1,600 of RPM’s shareholders of record.
-Key findings of this survey shaped messaging, communication channels and the strategic communications plan.
-Campaign strategies included:
+In order to determine a communications approach that would resonate best with retail investors, Roop & Co. surveyed 1,600 of RPM’s shareholders of record.
+Key findings of this survey shaped key messaging, communication channels and the strategic investor communications plan.
+The main campaign tactics included: